ramashanker/aws/certification/day13/Concept.md

 ### Project expression:
-    A projection expression is a string that identifies the attributes that you want.
+    allow you to retrieve a subset of the attributes coming from a DynamoDB scan A projection expression is a string that identifies the attributes that you want.
 To retrieve a single attribute, specify its name.
     For multiple attributes, the names must be comma-separated.

+    Its similar to select column in sql.
+    SELECT name,is_active FROM customers

     Ex:
     aws dynamodb get-item \
     --table-name ProductCatalog \